idem2103/idem2103.github.io/assignments/Assignment-6.md

    3. _Mann-Whitney U test_<!--- Correct. --->
    4. _ANOVA_

-8. In statistical analysis, why is it crucial to ensure that the assumptions underlying a chosen statistical test (e.g., normality for parametric tests, homoscedasticity, independence of observations) are met before proceeding with the test?
-What are the potential consequences of not meeting these assumptions?
+8. Devise an analysis plan for an A/B testing study aimed at evaluating the effectiveness of two web page designs, Design A and Design B, in terms of user engagement.
+In your plan, outline the steps for ensuring the assumptions of the statistical tests are verified.
+Additionally, describe how you would proceed with the analysis if these assumptions are met as well as the approach you would take if they are violated.